ARM-software/libGPULayers/docs/running_android.md

 For users with existing configuration flows, Vulkan layers can be manually configured using `adb` to copy the files and set the system properties.

+For layers with configuration files, the configuration file must be named after the layer (e.g. `VK_LAYER_LGL_GPUSUPPORT.json`) and then pushed to the `/data/local/tmp` directory with global (`0666`) access permissions.

 **Note:** Android will fail to start an application if it has a layer enabled, but the layer library cannot be found.
 Ensure that you disable your layer when